ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.19.rst

 If you encounter ``"[ERROR]: Task failed: Module failed: Key of type '<NON-STRING>' is not JSON serializable by the 'module_legacy_m2c' profile.``, it indicates that the module that is used in the task does not perform the required key conversion.

-Please report this behavior in the appropriate module's repository and reference this section for context.

 Command Line
 ============